 Other walks to try

 There are, of course, plenty more walks in the area for all levels of skill.
 The Whakapapa Village walking tracks vary in length and character, from 15 minutes to six hours and through all manner of terrain.
-Experienced climbers will want to try scale the summit of Mount Ngauruhoe (perfect for dropping rings into lava), while those who are wheelchair bound can cruise down the short Mangawhero Forest Walk.
+Experienced climbers will want to try scaling the summit of Mount Ngauruhoe (perfect for dropping rings into lava), while those with limited mobility can wander around the short Mangawhero Forest Walk.